Target distribution centers do not drug test their employees except for certain situations that we’ll discuss in this article.

 Warehouses also have high turnover rates which makes spending money for tests on employees who may leave soon not worth it.

-Additionally, with marijuana becoming legalized in many places across America, employers have been having a hard time finding enough employees who don’t use cannabis.
+Additionally, with marijuana becoming legalized in many places across America, employers have been having a hard time finding enough employees who don’t use cannabis so many have stopped testing for it.

 Drug Tests at Target DCs